nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Delete an event while all events are shown

    1. Prerequisites: All events listed using the `listEvents` command.
-Multiple events in the event list.
+At least one event in the event list.

    2. Test case: `deleteEvent 1`<br>
-      Expected: First event is deleted from the event list.
-Details of the deleted event shown in the status message.
+      Expected: The first event in the event list is deleted.
+Details of the deleted event are shown in the status message.

    3. Test case: `deleteEvent 0`<br>
       Expected: No event is deleted.
-Error details shown in the status message.
+Error details are shown in the status message.

    4. Other incorrect deleteEvent commands to try: `deleteEvent`, `deleteEvent x`, `...` (where x is larger than the list size)<br>